Updated for 2026

 From Drums to Bass — The Making of a Visionary

 Born in Florida in 1951, John Francis “Jaco” Pastorius started out as a drummer.
-When a wrist injury forced him to switch instruments, he brought the percussive instinct of a drummer to the bass — and that made all the difference.
-He removed the frets from a Fender Jazz Bass, sanded the neck smooth, and created a fretless singing tone that would change music forever.
+When a wrist injury forced him to switch instruments, he brought a percussive mindset to the bass.

 “I’m not a bass player.
 I’m a musician.”